rathoresrikant/Implementation-of-Curvy-RED-in-ns-3/src/traffic-control/doc/dual-q-coupled-curvy-red.rst

 Model Description
 *****************

-The source code is located in ``src/traffic-control/model`` and consists of 2 files: `dual-q-coupled-curvy-red-queue-disc.h` and `dual-q-coupled-curvy-red-queue-disc.cc` defining a DualQCoupledCurvyRedQueueDisc class.
-The code was ported to |ns3| by  based on the IETF draft [Schepper17]_.
+The source code is located in ``src/traffic-control/model`` and consists of 2 files:
+`dual-q-coupled-curvy-red-queue-disc.h` and `dual-q-coupled-curvy-red-queue-disc.cc`
+defining a DualQCoupledCurvyRedQueueDisc class.
+The code was ported to |ns3| based on the IETF draft [Schepper17]_.

 * class :cpp:class:`DualQCoupledCurvyRedQueueDisc`: This class implements the main
 algorithm:

-  * ``DualQCoupledCurvyREDQueueDisc::DoEnqueue ()``: This routine checks whether
+* ``DualQCoupledCurvyRedQueueDisc::DoEnqueue ()``: This routine checks whether
 the queue is full, and if so, drops the packets and records the number of drops due to queue overflow.
-If queue is not full, this routine calls the ``QueueDisc::IsL4S()'' method to check if a packet is of type Classic or L4S and enqueues it in appropriate queue.
+If queue is not full, this routine calls the ``QueueDisc::IsL4S()`` method to check if a packet is of type Classic or L4S and enqueues it in appropriate queue.

-  * ``DualQCoupledCurvyRedQueueDisc::DoDequeue ()``: This routine schedules
+* ``DualQCoupledCurvyRedQueueDisc::DoDequeue ()``: This routine schedules one packet
-  one packet for dequeuing (or zero if the queue is empty).
-It has two blocks (if-block and while-block) to take the decision of marking or dropping of packets in the queues.
+for dequeuing (or zero if the queue is empty).
+It has two blocks (if-block  and while -block) to take the decision of marking or dropping of packets in the queues.
 The if-block tests whether there is a L4S packet to dequeue.
-Then it calculates drop probabilty using the queuing time of the packet at the head of classic queue.
+It then calculates the drop probabilty using the queuing time of the packet at the head of classic queue.
 The packet is marked if the probabilty is greater than the maximum  of U randomly generated numbers or if the current size of L4S queue is greater than a threshold.
 The while-block is used in the classic queue to drop each packet until a packet is forwarded.
-It calculates average queuing delay using EWMA equation which has old queuing delay and current queuing
+It calculates average queuing delay using EWMA equation which has old average queuing delay and current queuing delay.
-  delay.
 The drop probability in this case is calculated by dividing the average queuing delay by a scaling factor.
 If the drop probabilty is greater than the maximum of 2*U randomly generated numbers the packet is dropped, otherwise the packet is returned.

-  * ``DualQCoupledCurvyRedQueueDisc::MaxRand ()``: This routine simply generated U random numbers and returns the maximum of these numbers.
+* ``DualQCoupledCurvyRedQueueDisc::MaxRand ()``: This routine simply generates U random
+numbers and returns the maximum of these numbers.
 U is the curviness parameter which is a small positive integer.
 We have used U = 1 in our implementation and the result might get better with U = 2 or more.

 References
 ==========